brodieaustin/avalon-novel/index.markdown

 ***

-"You looked beautiful tonight," Avalon said after they had both settled on a cushioned seat at the window.
+"You looked so grown up in your gown tonight," Avalon said after they had both settled on a cushioned seat at the window.
 The princess could feel cold air coming in through the small gaps in the glass panes.
 She felt chilled at first, but shrugged it off.
+"I wished I had been able to see you at the ball."

 The princess looked down at her nightgown, half expecting to be still wearing her fancy dress.
 Even now, the ball and the dancing and the fine gown seemed very far away.
 She almost had forgotten that she was dressed in a fine dress, forgotten that she was traipsing around outside in the folds and ribbons and ruching.
 She hoped that the dress wasn't ruined, but pushed the thought out of her mind.